A rich, vibrant lifestyle and access to top-quality care if you need it later. It’s not too much to ask!

 Life Plan Communities offer amenity-filled independent-living options for seniors, but it’s important to know that different types are available in the marketplace.
 Some offer multiple levels of care, while others provide specific services for residents.

-Extensive (Type A): the most comprehensive plan for care
+Inclusive (Type A): the most comprehensive plan for care

-Extensive Life Plan Communities, sometimes referred to as Type A, offer the most comprehensive plan for care, and typically includes unlimited access to available care services with little or no increase in a resident’s fees.
+Inclusive Life Plan Communities, sometimes referred to as Type A, offer the most comprehensive plan for care, and typically includes unlimited access to available care services with little or no increase in a resident’s fees.

 Fee-For-Service (Type C): care at market rates